kubeflow/example-seldon/workflows/training-tf-mnist-workflow.md

  * version
    * The version tag for the Docker image
  * github-user
-   * The github user to use to clone this repo
+   * The github user/org for which to clone this repo/fork
  * github-revision
    * The github revision to use for cloning the repo (can be a branch name)
- * docker-user
+ * docker-org
-   * The Docker user to use when pushing an image to DockerHub
+   * The Docker host and org/user/project to use when pushing an image to the registry
  * tfjob-version-hack
    * A temporary random integer for the tfjob ID
  * build-push-image
-   * Whether to build and push the image to an external repo on DockerHub (true/false)
+   * Whether to build and push the image to docker registry (true/false)

 ## Setup For Pushing Images